parmegv/leap_doc/docs/design/nicknym.md

 **Questions**

-*Why not use WOT?* Most users are empirically unable to properly maintain a web of trust.
+*Why not use WoT?* Most users are empirically unable to properly maintain a web of trust.
 The concepts are hard, it is easy to mess up the signing practice, most people default to TOFU anyway, and very few users use revocation properly.
 Most importantly, the WOT exposes a user's social network, potentially highly sensitive information in its own right.
 When first proposed, WOT was a clever innovation, but contemporary threats have greatly reduced its usefulness.

 *Why not use DANE/DNSSEC?* DANE is great for discovery and validation of server keys, but there are many reasons why it is not so good for user keys: DNS records are slow to update; DNS queries are observable, unlike HTTP over TLS; it is difficult for a provider to publish thousands of keys in DNS; it is much easier for a client to do a simple HTTP fetch (and more possible for HTML5 clients).
 Also, RSA Public keys will soon be too big for UDP packets (though this is not true of ECC), so putting keys in DNS will mean putting a URL to a key in DNS, so you might as well just use HTTP anyway.